-My list of best to worst Knxwledge albums was tongue in cheek but Google Analytics suggests people are taking it seriously enough to search for his best albums and finding the article.
+My list of best to worst Knxwledge albums was tongue in cheek but it appears people are taking it seriously enough to search for his best albums and finding the article.
 I was tempted to do the same for Jamiroquai but decided against it.
 And rather than have a best to worst list, I wrote a favourites list.
 You can’t argue with someone favourites but goddamn it somebody will.
 Anyway, here they are.

 Other notable tracks: Seven Days in Sunny June, Electric Mistress, Tallulah, (Don’t) Give Hate A Chance, Hot Tequila Brown

 This album took a while to grow on me.
 It was their most electronic-sounding album since A Funk Odyssey.
 The synth-centric tracks were back and a few disco songs to boot.
 The title track drew comparisons to Daft Punk but after a few spins, that notion dissipates.
 I loved the middle breakdown with some classic Jamiroquai strings and Jay Kay rapping(?!)
 Cloud 9 is a soft house track ripe for remixing and some great hooks.
 Summer Girl is pure disco through and through.
 Dr Buzz is my fave off the album though.
 The orchestration is superb, with slight theme variations across an array of soundscapes.
 Vitamin is D&B-esque, something the band haven’t dabbled in since Do You Know Where You’re Coming From back in 1996.

 Other notable tracks: Superfresh, Nights Out In The Jungle